-As a native Spanish speaker, born and raised in .
-Latin America, Ms. Sánchez has worked in nearly every country in the region.
-Prior to joining the firm, Ms. Sánchez founded Disan, a leading boutique practice specializing in Latin American and Caribbean.
-Previously, she practiced law at an international law firm based in Washington D.C., specializing in International Arbitration, FCPA, White Collar and Latin American legal matters, and worked for the Inter-American Development Bank’s Office of Institutional Integrity (IDB-OII) in investigations of allegations of fraud and corruption occurring in activities financed by the IDB Group.
+As a native Spanish speaker, born and raised in Latin America, Ms. Sánchez has worked in nearly every country in the region.
+Prior to joining the firm, Ms. Sánchez founded a leading boutique practice specializing in international law with a regional focus on Latin American and Caribbean matters.
+Previously, she practiced law at an international law firm based in Washington D.C., specializing in international arbitration, FCPA, white-collar matters, and worked for the Inter-American Development Bank’s Office of Institutional Integrity (IDB-OII) in investigations of allegations of fraud and corruption occurring in activities financed by the IDB Group.
 Ms. Sánchez was one of the first members of IDB-OII, participating in the drafting of the first sanctions proceedings, and assisted with the foundation of the Uniform Framework for Preventing and Combating Fraud and Corruption signed by the major Multilateral Development Banks and the International Monetary Fund in 2006, delving into the policies of the multilateral debarment from its inception.
-Prior to that, she led the anti-narcotics and anti-money laundering compliance program of Monómeros Colombo Venezolanos, S.A. a fertilizer and chemicals company located in Barranquilla, Colombia.

 Investor- State Arbitration

 - Karkey Karadeniz Elektrik Uretim A.S. v.
 Islamic Republic of Pakistan.
 ICSID.
 Represented the

 - Claimant in a USD2 billion claim related to an electricity power generation project.

 - Nations Energy, Inc. et al v.
 Republic of Panama.
 ICSID.
 Represented Panama in a USD62